masa-finance/masa-bittensor/docs/guides-and-tutorials/running_on_devnet.md

 ```bash
 make run-validator
 ```

+### 15. Interact with Validator API

+Head to `http://localhost:8000/docs` to interact with the Validator API.

 **Important:** If using the `btcli` directly and not `make` commands, remember to add the flags `--subtensor.chain_endpoint ws://54.157.190.36:9945` and `--netuid 1` to each command.
 These flags point to our devnet and specify the subnet ID, respectively.